 Patients improve at different rates.
 Some courses of therapy last only a few weeks; others last longer.
 Some patients who have completed initial therapy need additional therapy.

 Patient and caregiver education is an important part of the rehabilitation process, particularly when the patient is discharged into the community.
 Often, the nurse is the team member primarily responsible for this education.
 Patients are taught how to maintain newly regained functions and how to reduce the risk of accidents (eg, falls, cuts, burns) and secondary disabilities.
 Family members are taught how to help the patient be as independent as possible, so that they do not overprotect the patient (leading to decreased functional status and increased dependence) or neglect the patient’s primary needs (leading to feelings of rejection, which may cause depression or interfere with physical functioning).

 Emotional support from family members and friends is essential.
 It may take many forms.
 Spiritual support and counseling by peers or by religious advisors can be indispensable for some patients.

-The elderly, even if cognitively impaired, can benefit from rehabilitation.
+Older people, even if cognitively impaired, can benefit from rehabilitation.
 Age alone is not a reason to postpone or deny rehabilitation.
-However, the elderly may recover more slowly because of a reduced ability to adapt to a changing environment, including
+However, older people may recover more slowly because of a reduced ability to adapt to a changing environment, including

 Programs designed specifically for older patients are preferable because older patients often have different goals and need different types of care than do younger patients.
 In age-segregated programs, older patients are less likely to compare their progress with that of younger patients and to become discouraged, and the social work aspects of postdischarge care can be more readily integrated.
 Some programs are designed for specific clinical situations (eg, recovery from hip fracture surgery); patients with similar conditions can work together toward common goals by encouraging each other and reinforcing the rehabilitation training.